 Constipation, where you pass harder stools less often, is rarely caused by serious bowel conditions.

-Most people with these symptoms don't have bowel cancer.
+Most people with these symptoms do not have bowel cancer.

-If you have one or more of the symptoms of bowel cancer, and they persist for more than four weeks, you should see your GP.
+See your GP if you have 1 or more of the symptoms of bowel cancer, and they persist for more than 4 weeks.

 Read more about diagnosing bowel cancer.